whatsrupp/CV/README.md

 If you want a less formal flavour of what I got up to in my first year at LandTech I wrote a [blog post](https://engineering.land.tech/a-year-later/) about it!

-Tech Stack: Vue, GraphQL, Node, Python, Mongodb, Postgres, DBT, Cloudformation (CDK), Docker, Kubernetes, Bash, Bats, Cypress, CircleCi, AWS EC2, NGINX.
+Tech Stack: Vue, GraphQL, Node, Python, Mongodb, Postgres, DBT, Cloudformation (CDK), Docker, Kubernetes, Bash, Bats, Cypress, CircleCi, AWS EC2, NGINX, Github Actions.
-(We maintain a more detailed Tech Stack [here](https://engineering.land.tech/radar/))
+(For more info, we maintain a more detailed list of our Tech Stack [here](https://engineering.land.tech/radar/))

 **Jelly** (July 2017 - November 2019)